 (A) The low- and moderate-income housing trust fund is hereby created in the state treasury.
-The fund consists of all appropriations made to the fund, housing trust fund fees collected by county recorders pursuant to section 317.36 of the Revised Code and deposited into the fund pursuant to section 319.63 of the Revised Code, and all grants, gifts, loan repayments, and contributions of money made from any source to the department of development for deposit in the fund.
+The fund consists of all appropriations made to the fund, housing trust fund fees collected by county recorders pursuant to section 317.36 of the Revised Code and deposited into the fund pursuant to section 319.63 of the Revised Code, money transferred from the housing trust reserve fund pursuant to section 174.09 of the Revised Code, and all grants, gifts, loan repayments, and contributions of money made from any source to the development services agency for deposit in the fund.
 All investment earnings of the fund shall be credited to the fund.
-The director of development shall allocate a portion of the money in the fund to an account of the Ohio housing finance agency.
-The department shall administer the fund.
-The agency shall use money allocated to it for implementing and administering its programs and duties under sections 174.03 and 174.05 of the Revised Code, and the department shall use the remaining money in the fund for implementing and administering its programs and duties under sections 174.03 to 174.06 of the Revised Code.
+The director of development services shall allocate a portion of the money in the fund to an account of the Ohio housing finance agency.
+The development services agency shall administer the fund.
+The Ohio housing finance agency shall use money allocated to it for implementing and administering its programs and duties under sections 174.03 and 174.05 of the Revised Code, and the development services agency shall use the remaining money in the fund for implementing and administering its programs and duties under sections 174.03 to 174.06 of the Revised Code.
 Use of all money drawn from the fund is subject to the following restrictions:

 (b) In any year in which the amount in the fund exceeds one hundred thousand dollars and at least that much is allocated for the uses described in this section, not less than one hundred thousand dollars shall be used to provide training, technical assistance, and capacity building assistance to nonprofit development organizations.